A online whiteboard is a learning space where both teachers and students can write and interact with students in real time via the internet.

 Whiteboards (traditional, digital and web) are found in almost every classroom because it makes it easy for teachers to explain and explore ideas with students.
 Let’s not overlook the three key amazing qualities a whiteboard has.
 You can wipe it quickly, it’s highly visible (even to little Johnny in the back row) and it focuses student attention.

-A web whiteboard is not a ‘digital whiteboard’
+A web whiteboard is different to a ‘digital whiteboard’

 Digital whiteboards (the big touch screens placed at the front of a classroom) are slowly replacing traditional whiteboards as the tool of the future.
 They allow the same experience as a traditional whiteboard but they are also connected to the internet and digitise the content written on the online board.